mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~
 {: title="Forward secrecy and post-compromise security" }

-Post-compromise security is provided between epochs by members regularly
+Post-compromise security is provided between epochs by members
-updating their leaf key in the ratchet tree.
-Updating their leaf key prevents
+regularly updating their leaf key in the ratchet tree.
+Updating their
-group secrets from continuing to be encrypted to public keys whose private keys
+leaf key prevents group secrets from continuing to be encrypted to
-had previously been compromised.
-Note that sending an Update proposal does not achieve
+public keys whose private keys had previously been compromised.
+Note
+that sending an Update proposal does not achieve PCS until another
-PCS until another member includes it in a Commit.
-Members can achieve immediate
+member includes it in a Commit.
+Members can achieve immediate PCS by
-PCS by sending their own Commit and populating the `path` field, as
+sending their own Commit and populating the `path` field, as described
-described in {{commit}}.
+in {{commit}}.
+To be clear, in all these cases, the PCS guarantees
+come into effect when the members of the group process the relevant
+Commit, not when the sender creates it.

 Forward secrecy between epochs is provided by deleting private keys from past
 versions of the ratchet tree, as this prevents old group secrets from being